November 11, 2019

 I'm Mickie.
 I run One Strong Southern Girl from Small Town, TN.
 I love what I do.
 I want you to remember me because I helped changed your life.

-Morning Meltdown 100 is one of the newest workout programs by Beachbody and stars one of the coolest girls you’ll never know (but will wish you did), Jericho McMatthews.
+Morning Meltdown 100 is a home workout program by Beachbody and stars one of the coolest girls you’ll never know (but will wish you did), Jericho McMatthews.